AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Proposed Approach

 where $L$ is the total number of partitions, $\mathcal{N}$ is the set of all pairwise indices of voxel neighbors within the foreground region of the brain where $w_j=1$, and $|\mathcal{N}|$ is the cardinality of the set $\mathcal{N}$.
-In equation \eqref{eq:nsslloss}, the term $\sum_{i=1}^{L}\frac{1}{|\mathcal{N}|}\sum_{k,l\in \mathcal{N}} y_{i,k}y_{i,l}$ is a measure of the likelihood that any two neighboring voxels share the same partition label.
-This term is maximized when neighboring voxels have a high probability score for a single label.
-Thus, by minimizing the NLS loss, we encourage the resulting partitions to be smooth, localized, and contiguous.
+The term $\frac{1}{|\mathcal{N}|}\sum_{k,l\in \mathcal{N}} y_{i,k}y_{i,l}$ estimates the probability that any two neighboring voxels share the partition label $i$.
+Hence, equation \eqref{eq:smoothmeas} estimates the probability that any two neighboring voxels share the same (but any) partition label.
+Thus, increasing values for equation \eqref{eq:smoothmeas} improves the smoothness of the partitions and also results in high confidence predictions by ensuring